-As a photographer, there are many different effects that can be used to make your wedding photos stand out, including blurring the background.
+As a photographer, we know you have to edit.
+So while we absolutely offer editing services for professional photographers (and culling!), we also know that sometimes you just want to (or have to) do it yourself!
+There are many different effects that can be used to make your wedding photos stand out, including blurring the background.
 Throughout this post, we share reasons why you might want to use this effect, plus we share how to blur background in Lightroom to create variety in your images.

 Here at ShootDotEdit, we provide post production photography services for professional wedding photographers.
 We also love to share valuable insights on topics that are relevant to your photography, including how to rotate a photo and blur the background in Lightroom.